-Additionally, the bill introduces new requirements for complaint investigations and compliance inspections.
-DHS would be required to notify licensees of the general nature of complaints while protecting the identity of complainants.
-It would also limit investigations to alleged violations occurring within the past twelve months, except in cases of abuse allegations.
-Furthermore, the bill mandates that statements of deficiencies issued by DHS include the relevant statutory citations and outlines a process for licensees to dispute deficiencies, including a timeline for responses and the issuance of amended statements if necessary.
+Additionally, the bill establishes new requirements for complaint investigations and compliance inspections.
+DHS would be required to notify licensees of the general nature of complaints while protecting complainant confidentiality.
+It would also limit investigations to alleged violations occurring within the past 12 months, with exceptions for abuse allegations.
+Furthermore, the bill mandates that statements of deficiencies include specific statutory citations and outlines a structured process for licensees to dispute deficiencies, including timelines for responses and the issuance of amended statements.
 Importantly, decisions made by DHS regarding statements of deficiencies would not be subject to appeal.

 Statutes affected: Introduced Version: 36-420.05, 36-424.04, 36-424.05